MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Use SPOT VMs where possible.
 - By utilizing [SPOT VMs](/azure/virtual-machines/spot-vms), you take advantage of unused capacity in Azure data centers while getting a significant discount on the VM.
 - Consider the tradeoff: When Azure needs the capacity back, the VMs get evicted.
 Learn more about the SPOT VM [eviction policy](/azure/virtual-machines/spot-vms#eviction-policy).

 ## Right sizing